Ewicks/Ivory-e-commerce/TESTING.md

 * There was an extra excess white space to the right of the screen, to fix this I placed a p-0 so there was no padding on the row the image was on.
 ![Bug](docs/images/white-space-bug.png)

-* After migrating changes to the database, this error occured, to fix this I deleted the database and created a new one by deleting all mirations and pycache files within the migratations folder.
+* After migrating changes to the database, this error occurred, to fix this I deleted the database and created a new one by deleting all migrations and pycache files within the migrations folder.
 I also reset the database on ElephantSQL.
 ![Bug](docs/images/database-error.png)

 * On the login and sign up pages, when the user inputted invalid data, the error message would appear and push the html elements down and under under the footer.
 This was becuase the space within the header and footer had a height of 60vh, this was forcing the height of the page so that the elements could not shift down without going underneath the footer.